 Protection of the national cultural heritage is guaranteed in the Constitution of the Republic of Lithuania (Articles 42, 47, 54).

-The objects of immovable cultural and natural heritage are protected under the Law on Protection of Immovable Cultural Heritage (1994), the Law on Planning of Territories (1995) and the Law on Protected Territories (1993).
+The objects of immovable cultural and natural heritage are protected under the Law on Protection of Immovable Cultural Heritage (1994) (last edition in 2021), the Law on Planning of Territories (1995) and the Law on Protected Territories (1993) (last edition in 2022).

 The Law on Protection of Immovable Cultural Heritage (1994) implements the provisions of the Constitution of the Republic of Lithuania, International Treaties and the Laws of the National Security Framework in the field of protection of immovable cultural heritage.
 It also establishes the legal basis for accounting, preservation and management of immovable cultural heritage located in the territory of the Republic of Lithuania as well as principles of the monitoring of the condition of cultural heritage objects.
 The Law also protects sites and other property associated with immovable cultural heritage.

-The Law on Protected Areas (1993) regulates the system of protected areas, the legal bases for the designation and establishment of protected areas, change of their borders and status, as well as the protection, management and control of these territories.
+The Law on Protected Areas (1993) (last edition in 2021) regulates the system of protected areas, the legal bases for the designation and establishment of protected areas, changes to their borders and status, as well as the protection, management and control of these territories.
 In 2003, the Law was amended in order to incorporate the regulations of territories of international importance, including the European ecological network Natura 2000.

-The Law of the National Commission for Cultural Heritage (2004) establishes the Heritage Commission, which is an expert and advisor to the Lithuanian Parliament, President and Government regarding the national policy of cultural heritage protection, its implementation, evaluation and improvement.
+The Law of the National Commission for Cultural Heritage (2004) (last edition in 2017) establishes the Heritage Commission, which is an expert and advisor to the Lithuanian Parliament, President and Government regarding the national policy of cultural heritage protection, its implementation, evaluation and improvement.

-The Law on Documents and Archives (1995) aims to provide the legal basis for the effective management of documents in order to ensure transparency and accountability of the activities of legal entities and to safeguard the legitimate interests of the persons in concern.
+The Law on Documents and Archives (1995) (last edition in 2020) aims to provide the legal basis for the effective management of documents in order to ensure transparency and accountability of the activities of legal entities and to safeguard the legitimate interests of the persons of concern.
 The law also regulates the accumulation and administration of the national Documentation Fund in order to preserve the state’s documentary heritage, memory and national identity.